cctkn/openhab-addons/bundles/org.openhab.binding.sony/README-SCALAR.md

 | st_usbdevicetype-{src}          | R (5)      | String         | The storage USB device type                           |
 | st_volumelabel-{src}            | R (5)      | String         | The storage label                                     |

-1. Set's the LED status - generally "Off", "Low" or "High" (there may be others specific to your device like "AutoBrightnessAdjust")
+1. Sets the LED status - generally "Off", "Low" or "High" (there may be others specific to your device like "AutoBrightnessAdjust")
-2. Set's the power savings mode - generally "Off", "Low" or "High" (there may be others specific to your device)
+2. Sets the power savings mode - generally "Off", "Low" or "High" (there may be others specific to your device)
 3. Sending 'on' to this channel will reboot the device
 4. Sends an IRCC command to the device.
 This can either be the raw IRCC command (AAAAAwAAHFoAAAAYAw==) or can be a name (`Home`) that is transformed by the transformation file
 5. These channels will be repeated by every storage source (ie source for a scheme of ```storage```).
 Example: if you have a ```USB1``` and ```CD``` storage sources, you'd have a ```st_uri-usb1``` and a ```st_uri-cd``` channel.
-Please note that, on many devices, the storage information is not reliable and a bit quirkly (the st_mounted status shows unmounted even though the storage is mounted).
+Please note that, on many devices, the storage information is not reliable and a bit quirky (the st_mounted status shows unmounted even though the storage is mounted).
 However, the st_mounted will reliably change when a source is physically mounted/unmounted from the unit.
 Just the initial status will likely be incorrect.